Last Updated on May 17, 2022 by Grow with Bovees

 Why Do Organic Fertilizers Take Longer to Work?

-Organic slow-release fertilizer is full of all kinds of good stuff to work effectively on your lawn.
+Organic slow-release fertilizers are full of all kinds of good stuff to work effectively on your lawn and soil.
 They contain the usual nitrogen, phosphorus, and potassium but they also include micronutrients, potash, and microorganisms.

 As the name suggests, all these nutrients come from organic sources like bone meal, blood meal and fish emulsion.
-This may not sound delicious to you, but your grass loves it.
+This may not sound delicious to you, but your grass and soil loves it.

-Organic materials are not like chemicals that simply dissolve into your lawn, unlike quick-release lawn fertilizer, they have to decompose.
+Organic materials are not like chemicals that simply soak into your lawn and soil, unlike quick-releasing lawn fertilizer, they have to decompose.
 Think about the food scraps you put into your compost box or actually don’t.
 It’s kind of disgusting, but your lawn is more than happy to get a huge helping of decomposing organic matter.

 Synthetic Granular Fertilizer